The Breaking

 where my breath turned sharp

-and hope hid behind my ribs,
+and hope hid behind my ribs, as they rang with pain

 like struck metal.